DevJoseWeb/neo4j-nlp/README.md

 From the [GraphAware plugins directory](https://products.graphaware.com), download the following `jar` files :

-* `neo4j-framework` (the JAR for this is labeled "graphaware-server-enterprise-all")
+* `framework-server-enterprise` (the JAR for this is labeled "graphaware-server-enterprise-all")
-* `neo4j-nlp`
+* `nlp`
-* `neo4j-nlp-stanfordnlp` or `neo4j-nlp-opennlp` or both
+* `nlp-open-nlp` or `nlp-stanford-nlp` or both

 and copy them in the `plugins` directory of Neo4j.

 *Take care that the version numbers of the framework you are using match with the version of Neo4J you are using*.
 This is a common setup problem.
-For example, if you are using Neo4j 3.3.0, all of the JARs you download should contain 3.3 in their version number.
+For example, if you are using Neo4j 3.3.1, all of the JARs you download should contain 3.3.1 in their version number.

 `plugins/` directory example :